Sex trafficking of an adult or minor in Colorado

 - An obscene performance.6

 “Performance” means a play, motion picture, dance, or other exhibition performed before an audience.
 It is considered obscene if:

 - The average person, applying contemporary community standards, would find that taken as a whole appeals to the prurient interest in sex; or

 - It depicts or describes:

-- Patently offensive representations or descriptions of masturbation, excretory functions, sadism, masochism, lewd exhibition of the genitals, the male or female genitals in a state of sexual stimulation or arousal, or covered male genitals in a discernibly turgid state; and
+- Patently offensive representations or descriptions of masturbation, excretory functions, sadism, masochism, lewd exhibition of the genitals, the male or female genitals in a state of stimulation or arousal, or covered male genitals in a discernibly turgid state; and

 - Taken as a whole, it lacks serious literary, artistic, political, or scientific value.7

 Note that human traffickers do not need to receive any of the proceeds of the commercial carnal activity in order to violate CRS 18-3-504.